Canon 1D Mark II vs Leica M Typ 240

 Review summary: Canon 1D Mark II vs Leica M Typ 240

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Leica M Typ 240?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II: